open-scientific/MFMP-THOR/README.md

 ![image](./assets/image-nb2.png)

 You will find that pressures changes  can create nano bubbles and the engine is creating vacuum pressure drop each cycle.
 By this process you can go from 100um to ~100nm, repeatedly shrinking and expanding the bubbles down into nano bubbles until they collapse with cavitation effects adding heat and more excited electrons by the water hammer shock.
+[See this video series on water hammer effects especially episode 5](https://www.youtube.com/watch?v=1E26PgIq9JM&list=PLCMwms24CHliNA9VLYjAYKugmygB67BeB)

 ![image](./assets/image-nb3.png)